 How does photodynamic therapy work?

-Tumor tissue is especially sensitive to Photofrin, a dye that activates and destroys tumor tissue when exposed to laser light.
+Tumor tissue is especially sensitive to Photofrin, a dye that is activated by a laser light to produce oxygen and destroy tumor tissue.
 The doctor will inject you with Photofrin 48 hours before the photodynamic therapy session.
-During this time, your body’s cells will absorb the Photofrin, but normal cells will shed it while tumor cells retain it.
+During this time, your body’s cells will absorb the Photofrin, but normal cells will shed it while tumor cells hold onto it.

 In some cases, you may need a second laser therapy session and bronchoscopy to remove dead tumor tissue.

 The major potential complication of photodynamic therapy is light sensitivity.
 There is a risk for a severe reaction to natural sunlight.
 To avoid this, you will need to wear clothing that completely covers your body and stay out of direct sunlight for about a month after the Photofrin injection.